Call for Proposals: "Education, Research & Outreach" – European Teaming Project

 Calendar

 This call for proposals is open from July 7, 2023, to August 6, 2024.
 Any extension will depend on the remaining budget.
-Once a project has been submitted and selected, it will have an implementation period of one and a half years.
+Once a project has been submitted and selected, it will have a one-and-a-half-year implementation period.

 Selection Criteria

-The results for a given project will be announced within two months of the submission of the application.
+The results for a given project will be announced within two months of the application submission.

 Proposals will be selected based on the following criteria:

-• The activity’s added value for education and training, the development of CIBIO’s strategic research program, or the communication, dissemination, and utilization of CIBIO’s activities.
+- The added value of the activity for education and training, the development of CIBIO’s strategic research program, or the communication, dissemination, and utilization of CIBIO’s activities.